apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/restart-a-postgresql-cluster.md

      - componentName: pg-replication
    EOF
    ```

 2. Validate the restarting.

    Run the command below to check the cluster status to check the restarting status.

    ```bash
    kbcli cluster list <name>
    ```
-   - STATUS=Updating: it means the cluster is restarting.
-   - STATUS=Running: it means the cluster is restarted.

    ***Example***

      ```bash